This post may contain affiliate links. Read my disclaimer to learn more.

 Make your land work for you and sell what you’ve made.
 Fruits, veggies, eggs, honey, plants, trees and handmade items can all be sold at farmers markets, on your property or online.
 This is a great way to make a little extra income.

-Preserving food, learning to sew, making your own laundry detergent and cleaners, using solar panels, using a wood stove to heat your house and doing projects around the house yourself instead of hiring it done are all ways we become self-sufficient.
+Preserving food, learning to sew, making laundry detergent and cleaners, using solar panels, using a wood stove to heat your house and doing projects around the house yourself instead of hiring it done are all ways we become self-sufficient.

 Why you should consider Modern Homesteading